 An applicant may appeal the admissions decision post receipt of the admissions decision letter by contacting the Director of the Program via email.
-The DBH Director can be emailed at dbhdirector@cgi.edu and the MHL Director can be emailed at dbhdirector@cgi.edu and the MHL Director can be emailed at mhldirector@cgi.edu.
+The DBH Director can be emailed at dbhdirector@cgi.edu and the MHL Director can be emailed at mhldirector@cgi.edu.